 This applies to the brewery on a larger scale; we want to be able to keep this sense of camaraderie with everyone that makes the brewery possible.
-This means our customers that keep us in business by drinking our beer, our volunteers that make the tours (and canning line) run, our partners at the bars, restaurants and stores that sell our beer.
+This means our customers that keep us in business by drinking our beer, our partners at the bars, restaurants and stores that sell our beer.

 So far, I think we’re doing a good job of that.
 Whenever I work a tour I recognize many of our repeat customers.
 Usually, I know quite a few of the people working at the bars/restaurants/stores that carry us.
 It’s funny how many friends I bump into at MHBC events.